This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 How long it lasts in the fridge will depend on the yeast quantity of your dough, and the temperature of the water used to mix up the dough.
 I have an article on how long pizza dough lasts.

-I find with my recipe (it has 0.1% yeast as a baker’s percentage) that it can last pretty good for 48 hours.
+I find with my recipe (it has 0.1% yeast as a baker’s percentage) that it can last pretty well for 48 hours.
 It then starts getting a bit weak and can tear easily.

 Can you refrigerate pizza dough after it rises?